MaximPodgore/cse15l-lab-reports/lab3.md

 Here's a list of grep options, we're gonna be using some I thought would be interesting

 ![image](https://user-images.githubusercontent.com/56902053/218374492-4b87593c-d342-417e-b6ed-6281a3083a29.png)

+By the way, I am using the -r command to recursively search the entire directory, otherwise the command wouldn't return anything.

 **-i**

 I thought -i would be interesting as it letss us look for funny words without worrying if they are lowercase.
 Funny thing, I didn't realize splurge was lowercase anyway